ismailzabalawi/FomioMobile/docs/discourse-theme-fomio.md

 ## Overview

 When the Fomio app opens the User API Key authorization page in a WebView, it appends `?fomio=1` to the URL.
 Your Discourse theme should detect this parameter and apply minimal, mobile-optimized styling.
+The signup page may also include `return_to=fomio://auth_redirect` to offer a “Return to App” button.

 ## Goals